WinFan3672/OpenLife/README.md

 ## Similar projects
 Below I will link some similar projets to mine that are under active development.

+If you want a shoutout ask me, I might add your project if I like it.

 ### LifeSimulator1
 Ah, yes, from my good friend `fungamer2`.
 Great project.
 Bigger team, smaller game, growing faster, has a better library.
 Also, I put forward a few ideas for the project, not to blow my own trumpet.